sensu/catalog/README.md

     * Secret(s)
     * Asset(s)

 1. Check resources _must_ recommend one or more named subscriptions.
-At a minimum this should include the corresponding integrations sub-directory as the default naming convention.
+   At a minimum this should include the corresponding integrations "namespace" (sub-directory) as the default naming convention.
    For example, all PostgreSQL monitoring templates should include the ["postgres"](integrations/postgres) subscription.
    Check resources may optionally include additional/alternate subscription names (e.g. "pg" or "postgresql").

 1. The `command` field _should_ preferably be wrapped using the [YAML `>-` multiline "block scalar" syntax][yaml-multiline] for readability.

     ```yaml
     spec: